cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 We can retrieve projects from other repos that other people or organizations have created, if those repos are public.

-With Git and GitHub, we can start a project on the local system (i.e., our computers) or start a project by creating a remote repo on GitHub and then copying it to our local system.
+With Git and GitHub, we can start a project on the local system (i.e., our computers) or start a project by creating a remote repo on GitHub and then cloning it to our local system.

 ### Branches